hlstriker/SMPlugins/README.md

 # SourceMod Plugins
-#### This repository contains some of the Swoobles' servers SourceMod plugins.
+#### This repository contains some of the Swoobles server's SourceMod plugins.
 Feel free to add pull requests if you see anything that needs fixed.
 ---
 ### Quick Links to Helpful Areas